andrew/ultimate-awesome/README.md

 - [awesome-freedom](https://github.com/hiddify/awesome-freedom) - In this repository we have collected all awesome tools for iranian people.
 - [awesome-cli-frameworks](https://github.com/shadawck/awesome-cli-frameworks) - Collection of tools to build beautiful command line interface in different languages.
 - [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
+- [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A continuously updated project to track the latest progress in the field of multi-modal object tracking.
+This project focuses solely on single-object tracking.
 - [Awesome-Android-TV-FOSS-Apps](https://github.com/Generator/Awesome-Android-TV-FOSS-Apps) - A curated list of FOSS Android TV apps.
 - [awesome-sar](https://github.com/RadarCODE/awesome-sar) - A curated list of awesome Synthetic Aperture Radar (SAR) software, libraries, and resources.
 - [awesome-ai-papers](https://github.com/aimerou/awesome-ai-papers) - A curated list of the most impressive AI papers.